OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/troubleshooting.md

 Once you version of help is up to date, run `helm repo update` and try again.

-If you're still having issues where Helm fails to retrieve a remote chart if there are [local repos that are not cached](https://github.com/helm/helm/issues/11961) look at work arounds provided on that helm-issue page.
+If you're still having issues where Helm fails to retrieve a remote chart if there are [local repos that are not cached](https://github.com/helm/helm/issues/11961) look at workarounds provided on that helm-issue page.
 If that doesn't help, please [get in touch](https://octopus.com/support).

 ## Script Execution Issues